Department website: https://english.wvu.edu/

 - Credit Hours: Students are required to complete a minimum of 72 graduate credit hours in English at the 500 level or above.
 A student entering the Ph.D. program with an M.A. degree already in hand may request that up to 30 hours of coursework be applied toward the doctoral coursework.
 The final decision is at the discretion of the program director.

-- Grade Point Average: Students must earn a minimum GPA of 2.75 overall and 3.00 in all ENGL courses applied to the major.
-A minimum grade of B- is required in any course that is to be applied to major requirements.
+- Grade Point Average: Students must earn a minimum cumulative GPA of 2.75.
+Students must also earn a minimum GPA of 2.75 and a minimum grade of B- in all courses applied to the degree.

 - Graduation Requirements: Students earn the Ph.D. by satisfactorily completing all of the following: